garysheng/faithwalk-os/poems/childlike-faith.md

 While playing supporting roles in everyone else's!"

-Love our Father with all your heart, soul, and mind, and love the other characters like you're loving yourself!
+Love our Father with all your heart, soul, and mind, And love the other characters like you're loving yourself!

 God didn't create extras,
 He didn't make background characters,